-Credit risk with its reinsurers is mitigated by only using reinsurers with very high Standard & Poor's (A minimum) or A M Best (A minus minimum) credit ratings and using a select number of reinsurers to mitigate contagion risk.
-Credit ratings are monitored on an on-going basis and reviewed at the underwriting committee on a quarterly basis.
+Credit risk with its reinsurers is mitigated by only using rated reinsurers with very high Standard & Poor's (A minimum) or A M Best (A minus minimum) credit ratings and using a select number of reinsurers to mitigate contagion risk.
+Credit ratings are monitored on an on-going basis and reviewed at the Underwriting Committee on a quarterly basis.
+Where the Company uses reinsurers without credit ratings, credit risk is monitored through review of financial statements and Solvency Coverage Ratios.